Taraxia subacaulis

-Taraxia subacaulis is a species of evening primrose known by the common name diffuseflower evening primrose.
-It is native to the western United States, where it grows in several habitat types, especially in mountainous areas.
+Taraxia subacaulis is a species of evening primrose known by the common name longleaf suncup.
+It is native to the western United States, where it grows in several habitat types, especially in mountainous areas in moist meadows.
 It is a fleshy perennial herb growing from a taproot and usually lacking a stem.
 The leaves are lance-shaped to oval and up to 22 centimeters long and are borne on long petioles.
-The flower has yellow petals, each up to 1.5 centimeters long, and a large, bulbous stigma tip.
+The flower has 4 yellow petals, each up to 1.5 centimeters long, and a large, bulbous stigma tip.
 The fruit is a leathery capsule 1 to 3 centimeters long.